estevezb/Savage-MN-GIS/content/GIS/Disaster Mapping.md

 #### **What is ArcPY?**

+If the goal is automating extracting raster bands and other GIS workflows, you would do well to become familiar with Arcpy.
 Arcpy is a Python library for automating GIS tasks in Arc GIS Pro.
-It allows you to perform geoprocessing, analysis, data management and mapping automation using python.
+It allows you to perform geoprocessing, analysis, data management and mapping automation using python[What is ArcPY?
+Part1](internal://what-is-arcpy-part1)
-Here is a script that would accomplish both these tasks : extracting bands and saving an formatted for Esri's pt-DL models.
-This script will function as a new tool allowing you to interact with it inside ArcGIS Pro just like other geoprocessing tools.
-This means you can re-use it, change the inputs, file names and folders, etc, for your use-case.
+Below is a script that would accomplish both extracting bands and saving the raster in the correct for format for Esri's pt-DL models.
+This script behaves as a new tool in ArcGIS Desktop allowing you to interact with it inside ArcGIS Pro just like other geoprocessing tools.
+This means you can re-use it, change the inputs, file names and folders, etc, to match your own use-case.

 ``` python